-Add mediagoblin.media_types.video to the media_types list in your mediagoblin_local.ini and restart MediaGoblin.
+Add [[mediagoblin.media_types.video]] under the [plugins] section in your mediagoblin_local.ini and restart MediaGoblin.

 Now you should be able to submit videos, and mediagoblin should transcode them.

 Note: You almost certainly want to separate Celery from the normal paste process or your users will probably find that their connections time out as the video transcodes.
 To set that up, check out the "Considerations for Production Deployments" section of this manual.